TheRecipeApp/Recipe/README.md

 #### View and Associate Recipies

 - [ ] As a user that just logged in I should land on the Home Page that includes a curated list of recipies organized by different subjects (what your friends like, your food preferences, most liked recipies)
+	- [ ] As a user I would like to quickly find something that I am looking for to cook
+	- [ ] If available, as a user it would be cool to see an ARkit model representing the final dish
 - [ ] As a user I want to be able to associate recipies to myself
 - [ ] As a user I want to be able to see the recipe details (photos, time to cook, level of difficulty, ingredients, steps to cook it, how many people have added it to their profiles)
 - [ ] As a user I want to be able to see other people profile with their most popular recipies (from themselves or that they have added) and the rest of their recipies